r13xr13/lyra-intelligence/README.md

 ## 🧭 Closing Directive

-LYRA is not a tool.
+LYRA is not just a tool.
 It is a sovereign intelligence construct for those who operate in silence, where threat becomes pattern, and where defense is the art of precision and foresight.

 This repository offers only the surface strata.
 The deeper code lives elsewhere bound, encrypted, awaiting command.